angelinakumanova/focusx/README.md

 ### 🔸 Deployment
 - All services are containerized with Docker for consistent environments.
-- Hosted on Railway, providing seamless deployment and scaling.
+- Hosted on Render, providing seamless deployment and scaling.

 ## 🙏 Thank You!